dymmond/edgy/docs/transactions.md

 # Transactions

-Saffier using `databases` package allows also the use of transacations in a very familiar way for a lot of the users.
+Edgy using `databases` package allows also the use of transacations in a very familiar way for a lot of the users.

 You can see a transaction as atomic, which means, when you need to save everything or fail all.